An Alternative Issue Tracking Dataset of Public Jira Repositories

 We collected data from 16 pubic Jira repositories (repos) containing 1822 projects and 2.7 million issues.
-Our dataset includes historical records of 32 million changes, 9 million comments, and 1 million issue links that connect the issues in multiple ways.
+Our dataset includes historical records of 32 million changes, 9 million comments, as well as 1 million issue links that connect the issues in multiple ways.
 Table~\ref{table:datasource} shows an overview of the data.
-The table lists for each Jira repo the year it first was used, the number of issues, number of documented and used issue types, number of documented and used link types, number of changes per issue, number of comments per issue, and number of unique projects.\footnote{Documented issue types may be removed over time, but their use is still recorded in the data, leading to a lower number of documented issue types than used issue types.} Apache is the largest repo with 1 million issues and 10.5 million changes.
+The table lists for each Jira repo the year it first was used, the number of issues, number of documented and used issue types, number of documented and used link types, number of changes per issue, number of comments per issue, and number of unique projects.
+Apache is the largest repo with 1 million issues and 10.5 million changes.
 Mindville and SecondLife are the smallest repos with \mytilde2,000 issues each.
 The number of unique projects is particularly important because each Jira repo contains documentation for multiple projects, e.g.~657 projects for Apache.
-While our dataset has 16 different repositories, it represents 18220 actual projects that can be studied.
+While our dataset has 16 different repositories, it represents 1822 actual projects that can be studied.
 Our data and code is publicly available with an open source license.\footnote{\url{https://doi.org/10.5281/zenodo.5882881}}

 Each Jira repo has a number of documented issue types, but only a subset of them are actually used in the projects.
 As shown in Table~\ref{table:datasource}, 485 types are defined while only 352 are used.
 Notably, the median number of used issue types is 14, which is significantly higher than expected from research discussing ITSs (bug reports~\cite{Bettenburg_FSE_2008,Zimmermann_TSE_2010}, feature requests~\cite{Fitzgerald_RE_2011,Merten_RE_2016}, tasks~\cite{Ernst_empiRE_2012}, or technical debt~\cite{Bavota_MSR_2016,xavier_MSR_2020}).
 The projects also vary in terms of the number of documented and used link types, totally 186 and 169, respectively.
 The median number of used link types is 10 which is considerably more than the mainly well-researched ``duplicate'', or ``depends/relates'' types.